 Can my employer punish me for asking for a reasonable accommodation, or for bringing a complaint under the PWFA?

 No—this is retaliation.
 Retaliation is illegal.
-You may have been retaliated against if after letting your employer know you need an accommodation or seeking to enforce your rights under the PWFA you have experienced termination; demotion; discipline or threats; reduced hours and thus reduced pay; increased scrutiny or lower performance evaluations; transfer to a less desirable position; verbal or physical abuse; being reported or threatened with being reported to immigration authorities; or less desirable work assignments.
+You may have been retaliated against if, after letting your employer know you need an accommodation or seeking to enforce your rights under the PWFA, you have experienced termination; demotion; discipline or threats; reduced hours and thus reduced pay; increased scrutiny or lower performance evaluations; transfer to a less desirable position; verbal or physical abuse; being reported or threatened with being reported to immigration authorities; or less desirable work assignments.

 If you are worried that your employer is retaliating or discriminating against you because you asked for an accommodation or tried to enforce your rights, it is a good idea to write down dates, times, and descriptions of anything that could be retaliation and keep any relevant emails, letters, disciplinary documents, or other written records.

 If you are experiencing retaliation or other behavior that may constitute pregnancy discrimination and your employer has a workplace nondiscrimination policy, follow the steps in the policy to report the retaliation and discrimination.
-If there is no policy, talk with a supervisor, a human resources representative, or someone else in a position of power at the organization who you trust who may be able to help.
+If there is no policy, talk with a supervisor, a human resources representative, or someone else in a position of power at the organization whom you trust and who may be able to help.
 Explain what is happening and ask for that person’s help in getting the behavior to stop.

 You can consider bringing a coworker or union representative with you to speak with a supervisor or HR.
 It can help to have someone you trust with you when going into a meeting.